Bernie Fraser (rugby union)

-Bernard Gabriel Fraser (born 21 July 1953) is a former New Zealand rugby union player.
+Bernard Gabriel Fraser (born 21 July 1953) is a New Zealand former rugby union player.
 He played 124 games for Wellington, and 55 games, including 23 test matches, for New Zealand.

 Personal life

-Fraser was born in Lautoka; he is of Fijian descent with Scottish and Portuguese ancestry.
+Fraser was born in Lautoka, Fiji; he is of Fijian descent with Scottish and Portuguese ancestry.
 He attended St Paul's College in Auckland.
 He is the father of Grammy award-winner singer and songwriter Brooke Fraser and the godfather of lawyer Greg King's eldest daughter, Pippa.